 “Overall…EPR legislation has had the intended effect of moving up the waste stream into product and packaging design, logistics, and shipping departments of major manufacturers.” -Daniel Imhoff, Paper or Plastic

 There are some who oppose EPR legislation, arguing that it amounts to an additional fee or tax.
-Trade associations like the American Institute for Packaging and the Environment (AMERIPEN) and the Grocery Manufacturers Association oppose it because they argue that packaging disposal, recycling, and pollution cleanup costs should be the responsibility of government.
+Trade associations like the American Institute for Packaging and the Environment (AMERIPEN) and the Grocery Manufacturers Association oppose it.
+They argue that packaging disposal, recycling, and pollution cleanup costs should be the responsibility of the government.
 “In the U.S., these companies have determined it’s better to fight to keep EPR at bay than to partner with local and state governments to develop 21st-century systems for designing and managing packaging materials,” Prindiville wrote.
 Companies and manufacturers need to take responsibility.

 EPR legislation must be passed to make companies responsible for their packaging.
 Without laws, it is doubtful that companies will do the right thing on their own.
 Remember, many companies are already practicing EPR in other countries because it is mandated.
-But those same companies are not in the US because they aren’t required to by law.
+But not in the US, because they aren’t required to by law.
 You can write your legislators and request that they propose and/or support EPR legislation.
-The Story of Plastic film offers a great explanation of this.
+The Story of Plastic film offers a great explanation of this.2

 While EPR is one strong solution, it is not the sole answer to our packaging waste problems.
 We should combine EPR with many other ideas as the current waste stream is too enormous.
 We need to create vastly less waste on a global scale.
 Buy less and be mindful of the things you do purchase.